 Innovations to act against water pollution

 Engaged in the fight against water pollution, the Arkema group mobilizes its research capabilities to address issues relating to water quality and access to water.
-The Group is developing effective treatment and filtration solutions to help meet this universal challenge.
+The Group is developing effective treatment and filtration solutions to help respond to UN's sustainable developement goals (SGD 6) "Ensure availability and sustainable management of water and sanitation for all".

 Products for water treatment